thespinmaster/venus-os/docs/user/inetbox-setup.md

-# Inetbox Installing
+# Inetbox Setup

 Before you begin, ensure the [hardware](inetbox-hardware.md) requirements are met.

 It is recommended to install the add-on before plugging the Inetbox device into a USB port.

-A prerequisite for installing this add-on is the [Opkg Manager](opkg-manager-installing.md).
+A prerequisite for setting up this add-on is the [Opkg Manager](opkg-manager-setup.md).

-## Summary of Install Steps
+## Summary of Setup Steps

 1. Confirm hardware requirements are met.
 2. Install Opkg Manager.